shotgunsoftware/sg-devday-2018/README.md

 # Shotgun Developer Day 2018 Resources

 ## What is Shotgun Developer Day?
-A day of classes on how to develop for Shotgun.
-Come and learn how to use Shotgun’s advanced features to automate common tasks and make tool development easier.
-The day will be setup as a series of classes:
+A day of classes for people interested in developing custom solutions with Shotgun.
+Attendees will learn how to use Shotgun’s advanced features to automate common tasks and make tool development easier.

 ## What is this repository?
 This repository contains all resources presented at the Shotgun Developer Day